-This article is based on an email we received in 2004 which was published on our old site and then unintentionally overlooked as we updated around 2018.
-Having accidentally rediscovered it in the depth of my hard drive, we are republishing it and including Sebastion Christian Riehle among our Immigrant Ancestors.
+This following article is based on an email we received in 2004 which was published on our old site and then unintentionally overlooked as we updated around 2018.
+Having accidentally rediscovered it in the depths of a hard drive, we are republishing it and including Sebastion Christian Riehle (1807-1883) of Mähringen, Württemberg among our Immigrant Ancestors.

 From: Jeffrey Wedding